MikeTannenbaum/digital-garden-jekyll-template/_notes/asynchronous communication is a critical component of the future of work.md

 ---
 title: asynchronous communication is a critical component of the future of work
 ---
-The more I observe organizations struggling to work effectively while distributed the more I realize the future isn’t about “remote work” so much as “asynchronous work.”
+The more I observe organizations struggling to work effectively while distributed the more I realize the future isn’t about “[[remote work]]” so much as “asynchronous work.”

 That includes converging and diverging, as obviously there are times when our best work is done together in real-time.